Get 5% OFF + a Free Item for Life

 Is Eating Plant-based Ethical?

-The ethical case for plant-based meat breaks down quickly when you consider that millions of small animals like mice and rodents die each year when tilling the land for crops like corn, soybeans, and peas - the staple ingredients of fake meat and that of a vegan diet.
+The ethical case for plant-based meat breaks down quickly when you consider that millions of small animals like mice and rodents die each year from industrial-scale tilling of farmland.
+Heavy tillage is part of the process to produce mono-crops like corn, soybeans, and peas – the staple ingredients of fake meat and that of a vegan diet.

 plant-based-meats-article-ethical-3.JPG